 While researching my book, The Business Transition Crisis, I interviewed many business owners who had sold their businesses.
 I always asked whether they used a business broker to help them sell.
 Most did and they were unequivocal that they would do so again: they couldn’t imagine trying to do it on their own.

 Can you do some of the groundwork to get ready to sell your business?
 You can and you should.
 There is much to be done to prepare for business transition.
-To get further insights, request our Due Diligence Checklist to see what to expect when a buyer gets serious.
+To get further insights, you can click here to request a copy of the book, and/or a copy or our Due Diligence Checklist to see what to expect when a buyer gets serious.
 Then, get help.
 It’s a big job and one that requires a different skill-set than you currently use.
 Find a business transition coach you like and trust to advise and support you through the process.
 Hire a business broker who will find buyers and negotiate the best deal for you.
 You don’t want to blow what is probably the biggest sale of your life!